What’s On At The V&A Right Now? (& What’s In The Pipeline)

 One of London’s prettiest and most prestigious museums, the Victoria & Albert Museum, fondly known as the V&A, always has an impressive roster of exhibitions.
 Here’s what to book and look forward to at the V&A in 2026, from the main South Kensington museum to the more recently revived Young V&A which encourages visitors of all ages to play, imagine and design.
-There’s also the V&A East Storehouse in Stratford giving visitors an insight into the museum’s sprawling collection, plus the V&A East Museum which officially (finally) opens this Saturday, 18 April 2026.
+There’s also the V&A East Storehouse in Stratford giving visitors an insight into the museum’s sprawling collection, plus the brand spanking new V&A East Museum, which opened in April 2026.

-• The Music Is Black: A British Story: From 18 April 2026, V&A Museum East
+- The Music Is Black: A British Story: Until 3 January 2027, V&A Museum East

-• Rising Voices: Contemporary Art from Asia, Australia and the Pacific: From 16 May 2026, V&A South Kensington
+- Rising Voices: Contemporary Art from Asia, Australia and the Pacific: Until 10 January 2027, V&A South Kensington

 Schiaparelli Haute Couture Fall Winter 2024 (Photo © Giovanni Giannoni.
 Photo courtesy of Patrimoine Schiaparelli, Paris)